A divided Britain enters new era as it leaves the European Union | DW | 31.01.2020

 23:05 Nigel Farage, leader of the Brexit party and most prominent leader of the Brexit movement in the UK, led Brexit celebrations in Parliament square, near to the UK government's buildings in Westminster, London.
 He joined the crowd singing the national anthem.

-He later addressed crowds saying "we can celebrate the fact that free from the constraints of the EU, we once again will be able to find our place in the world."
+He later addressed crowds who were waving both Union Jack flags and the English red-and-white flag, saying "we can celebrate the fact that free from the constraints of the EU, we once again will be able to find our place in the world."

 He also said Brexit as a chance for a new start and emphasized the country's ability to succeed now it had "taken back control."